wayneIBM/vpc-on-classic/errors.md

 Even though the import image file name has a **.qcow2** extension, the contents is not valid.

 ## cos_not_authorized
-**Message**: You are not authorized to access the cloud object store resource.
+**Message**: You are not authorized to access the Cloud Object Storage resource.

-This error occurs if a user tries to import an image from a cloud object store to which they do not have access.
-Use the [Granting access between services](/docs/iam?topic=iam-serviceauth){: external} to help you grant authorization from the image service to the cloud object store bucket.
+This error occurs if a user tries to import an image from a Cloud Object Storage to which they do not have access.
+Use the [Granting access between services](/docs/iam?topic=iam-serviceauth){: external} to help you grant authorization from the image service to the Cloud Object Storage bucket.

 ## cos_not_found
-**Message**: Cloud object storage resource not found.
+**Message**: Cloud Object Storage resource not found.

-The cloud object storage resource specified could not be found.
+The Cloud Object Storage resource specified could not be found.
 Verify that the resource identification is correct.

 ## cos_region_mismatch
-**Message**: Cloud object storage resource not found in the target region.
+**Message**: Cloud Object Storage resource not found in the target region.

-The cloud object storage bucket specified could not be found in the target region.
+The Cloud Object Storage bucket specified could not be found in the target region.
 Make sure the bucket exists in the target region.

 ## cos_scheme_uri_invalid
-**Message**: The cloud object storage URI provided is not in the correct format.
+**Message**: The Cloud Object Storage URI provided is not in the correct format.

 This error occurs if the URI has an incorrect scheme.
 The URI should follow this format: `cos://<region>/<bucket>/<sourceFile>`